-Our clinical development programs are focused on advancing therapies for unmet medical needs in severe, chronic ischemic cardiovascular diseases.
-We are currently completing our Phase 2b clinical trial in CLI and we expect it to advance to a Phase 3 development program in 2011.
+Our clinical development programs are focused on addressing areas of high unmet medical needs in severe, chronic ischemic cardiovascular diseases.
+We have completed our Phase 2b clinical trial in CLI and expect to advance into a Phase 3 clinical trial in the fourth quarter of 2011.
 Our CLI development program has received Fast Track Designation from the FDA.
 Our DCM program is in early Phase 2 clinical development and is focused on achieving proof of concept in this indication.
 Our DCM development program has received Orphan Disease Designation from the FDA.